Wang Shasha (handballer)

 Wang Shasha (王莎莎 (Wáng Shāshā); born January 8, 1987) is a female Chinese handball player who competed at the 2004 Summer Olympics.

 In 2004, she finished eighth with the Chinese team in the women's competition.
 She played all seven matches and scored 25 goals.

+She also played at the 2009 World Women's Handball Championship at home, and the 2013 World Women's Handball Championship in Serbia.